Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Frequentist approach for SSR

 \subsection{Sample size re-estimation}

 With pre-specified $\alpha$-level, statistical power, and population variance, the sample size calculation depends on the estimation of effect size, which is unknown prior to the trial.
 Even with much information from pre-clinical and Phase I data, there is still substantial uncertainty on the accuracy of treatment effect estimation.
-Therefore, to prevent unexpected power loss, it is of great necessity to re-assess the effect size and update the planned sample size through an interim analysis.
+Therefore, to prevent unexpected power loss, it is often beneficial to re-assess the effect size and update the planned sample size through an interim analysis.
 Unblinded SSR provides an opportunity for the study to maintain adequate power to detect efficacy, even if the initial treatment effect estimate is too optimistic.
-In the following part, we introduce an adaptive design for SSR based on conditional power.
+In the following part, we introduce an adaptive design for SSR based on CP.

 At the design stage, appropriate planning is required for unblinded SSR by the FDA guidance on adaptive designs \cite{fda_2019}.
 In our setting, the planned interim analysis is conducted when $N_1$ subjects have been enrolled and evaluated.
-The sample allocation proportion is $\boldsymbol{\phi}^{(1)}$ at that time.
-The original residual sample size is $N_2$ with residual allocation $\boldsymbol{\phi}^{(2)}$.
-By assuming an optimistic scenario, this planning can be easily fulfilled by traditional sample size calculation.
+The sample allocation proportion is $\boldsymbol{\phi}$ at that time.
+The original residual sample size is $N_2$ with the same allocation as stage 1.
+By assuming an optimistic scenario red in terms of treatment effect, this planning can be easily fulfilled by traditional sample size calculation.
 At the interim look, we are able to decide whether to increase the stage 2 sample size or stick to the initial plan.

 When interim data is available, the uncertainty is now restricted to the result from the second stage.
-The conditional power (CP) is defined as the conditional probability of trial success provided the stage 1 result.
-Note that the conditional power also depends on the treatment effect size with respect to {contrast $\boldsymbol{c}$: $\delta=\sum_{i=1}^k c_i\mu_i$.} It takes both the existing evidence at the time of interim analysis and the uncertainty of future data into consideration.
-Based on the { weighted combination} statistic \eqref{reweighted}, the conditional power is determined by the following formula: {
+CP is defined as the conditional probability of trial success provided the stage 1 result.
+Note that CP also depends on the treatment effect size with respect to contrast $\boldsymbol{c}$: $\delta=\sum_{i=1}^k c_i\mu_i$.
+It takes both the existing evidence at the time of interim analysis and the uncertainty of future data into consideration.
+Based on the weighted combination statistic \eqref{reweighted}, CP is determined by the following formula \citep{lan_2009,wassmer_2016}: